ntampellini/TSCoDe/README.md

     cd TSCoDe

     pip install -r requirements.txt

+Assert all commands and parameters are consistent with your system and desired usage of TSCoDe by modifying the [parameters.py](https://github.com/ntampellini/TSCoDe/blob/master/parameters.py) file.
+- By default, the used calculator is MOPAC, so if you wish to use ORCA set `CALCULATOR = 'ORCA'`
+- By default, OpenBabel usage is turned off.
+To activate it, set `OPENBABEL_OPT_BOOL = False`

 To test the installation, you can run the provided test in the test folder: